thojou/react-breadcrumb/README.md

 ## Usage

-Wrap your page component render with the `Breadcrumb` component
+Wrap your page component body with the `Breadcrumb` component

 ```jsx
 // components/Home.js